mlomb/OrbitEngine/README.md

 The entry point is handled by the Engine, you should use the common `main`.
 This allows the code only be written once between platforms.

 ### Linux
-This is not yet well tested but you can use CMake with Make.
+You can use CMake with Make.

 Don't forget to download these packages:
 ```shell